Small versus large scale

 In relation to the green transition, there is a strong tie between tangibility and experimentation.

-In this context, having quality in one’s experimentation is a major advantage.
-Without it, one risks making such large and irreversible bets that they could spell the end of a company — or at least cause yet another delay in meaningful climate action — if the first attempt does not succeed.
+In this context, having quality in one's experimentation is a major advantage.
+Without it, one risks making such large, irreversible bets that could spell the end of a company—or at least cause yet another delay in meaningful climate action—if the first attempt fails.